MalikSpruill/yoke-pin/README.md

   ## Usage
   Follow these instructions to use the application properly:
-  Open an IDE an access the terminal.
+  Open an IDE and access the terminal.
 NPM install the required dependencies.
 Delete and place in your own password from your mysql account.
 Type in `node index` from the command line to access prompts.

   ## License